Breastfeeding is an amazing experience for both mother and baby.

 If you don’t treat BOTH the mother and the baby at the same time then you will just be passing it back and forth and won’t be able to get rid of it.

 I pushed for the meds for her and finally got them.
-My dr. prescribed Diflucan for my yeast issues and her doctor
+My dr. prescribed Diflucan for my yeast issues and her doctor prescribed Nystatin.

-Take ibuprofen for the pain
+Take Ibuprofen for the Pain

 I was hurting so badly that I couldn’t sleep and taking some ibuprofen really helped ease that pain and allowed me to continue nursing (and functioning) through it all!